Owkin: Agentic AI

+MOSAIC

+MOSAIC (Multi Omic Spatial Atlas in Cancer) aims to build one of the largest spatial multiomics datasets in oncology and involves collaboration between Owkin, Nanostring Technologies, the University of Pittsburgh, Gustave Roussy, Lausanne University Hospital, Uniklinikum Erlangen/Friedrich-Alexander-Universität Erlangen-Nürnberg, and Charité-Universitätsmedizin Berlin.

 OwkinZero

-Owkin developed an biological reasoning AI model, OwkinZero, trained on a proprietary question and answer dataset created using its MOSAIC platform.
+Owkin developed a biological reasoning AI model, OwkinZero, trained on a proprietary question and answer dataset created using its MOSAIC platform.
 In evaluations on biological reasoning tasks, OwkinZero outperformed several other large language models, including ChatGPT.
+Owkin's long-term research goal is to develop biological artificial super intelligence based on such models.

 Federated learning

 Owkin uses federated learning, a decentralized machine learning technique, to train machine learning models with multiple data providers.
 Federated learning allows data providers to collaborate without moving or sharing their data.

 The MELLODDY project, an initiative that included Owkin, ten pharmaceutical companies, and six other partners, applied federated learning to train AI on datasets without having to share proprietary data.
 The aim was to improve drug discovery and they built a shared platform called MELLODDY (Machine Learning Ledger Orchestration for Drug Discovery).
 The first results of the project were published in July 2022.

 Transfer learning

 Transfer learning is a machine learning technique that allows a model pre-trained on one task to be used on another related task.
 Owkin uses transfer learning to work on very small datasets.
 Owkin's model (CHOWDER) is able to understand high-level graphic patterns, such as tumors, that are themselves relying on very low-level visual patterns, in order to fully learn the tumor's visual pattern.